stormpath/stormpath-sdk-java/docs/source/forwarded-request.rst

    not be able to verify the JWT's digital signature.

-   To avoid JWT key/parsing errors in your origin servers, we recommend that specify your own signing key via the :ref:`stormpath.zuul.account.header.jwt.key.k property <forwarded account signing key value>` or by defining the :ref:`stormpathForwardedAccountJwtSigningKey <forwarded account signing key bean>` bean.
+   To avoid JWT key/parsing errors in your origin servers, we recommend that specify your own signing key via the :ref:`stormpath.zuul.account.header.jwt.key.value property <forwarded account signing key value>` or by defining the :ref:`stormpathForwardedAccountJwtSigningKey <forwarded account signing key bean>` bean.

    Also please see the :ref:`signing key alg <forwarded account signing key alg>` section for more information.